franciscowendel/digital-bank/README.md

 # Simple Digital Bank

-A *simple digital bank account* where the user can:
+A *simple digital bank* where the user can:
 __1 - Create an account;__
 __2 - Make deposit;__
 __3 - Make withdrawl;__